bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 A good example of stubbing involves time-sensitive actions.

 In the production code below, we want a function that will return AM or PM depending on the time of day.
-This will be hard to test if the function uses the actual; system time.
+This will be hard to test if the function uses the actual system time.
 To fix that, we use Dependency Inversion, and create an abstraction of reading the time.

 Let's start by writing the first part of our test, starting with the assert: